Thinking Beyond Borders for Canada.

 There are various exemption categories to the LMIA, which are administered under the International Mobility Program.
 The Canadian employer must first submit an offer of employment through its online Employer Portal and pay a compliance fee.
 Of particular relevance for multinational corporations are the intra-company transfer exemption categories.

 There are certain LMIA-exempt work permit categories made available by Free Trade Agreements between Canada and various countries/jurisdictions.
-For example, under the North American Free Trade Agreement (NAFTA), US and Mexican citizens can work temporarily in Canada if their occupation is on the specified Professionals list and they meet the education requirements specified for the profession.
+For example, under the Canada-United States-Mexico Agreement (CUSMA, formerly known as NAFTA), US and Mexican citizens can work temporarily in Canada if their occupation is on the specified Professionals list and they meet the education requirements specified for the profession.
 Similarly, the Canada-South Korea Free Trade Agreement, Canada-Chile Free Trade Agreement, and others, provide for similar work permit categories.
 Furthermore, the Comprehensive Economic and Trade Agreement between Canada and the European Union (CETA) provides for various options for EU nationals to work temporarily in Canada.
 Moreover, the latest Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) also includes professional mobility provisions and provides for work permit options to nationals of the CPTPP parties to work in Canada.

 A careful assessment of the foreign worker’s intended work activities in Canada is required to ensure eligibility under the occupation requirement.
 Further, accurate travel tracking is necessary to determine subsequent eligibility and ensure compliance.
 Assistance from legal counsel is highly recommended.